-David John Klingberg, AO Non Executive Director FTSE, BTech, DUniSA FIEAust, Mr Klingberg holds FAusIMM, FAICD, KSJ directorships and appo st, Mr Klingberg holds a number of non-executive directorships and appointments with both public and private bodies including Barossa Infrastructure Ltd, Codan Limited, Centrex Metals Limited and E & A Limited.
-He is Chairman of the South Australian Premier's Climate Change Council, the Leaders Institute of South Australia and a Board member of Renewables SA.
+- David John Klingberg, AO Non Executive Director - FTSE, BTech, DUniSA FIEAust, FAusIMM, FAICD, KSJ Mr Klingberg holds a number of non-executive directorships and appointments with both public and private bodies including Barossa Infrastructure Ltd, Codan Limited, and E & A Limited.
+He is Chairman of Centrex Metals Limited and the South Australian Premier's Climate Change Council, and a Board member of Renewables SA.
 He is a former Chancellor of the University of South Australia and has a strong background in engineering through a long association with Kinhill Limited.